 For rendering, Cosmographia uses the open source VESTA library from Astos Solutions.
 NAIF thanks Astos Solutions for permission to use the VESTA library in the JPL-extended version of this program.

-Eric Ferguson, Andrew Hall and Jonathan Castello have developed the JPL extensions to Cosmographia, with the Europa Clipper and Cassini projects, and NASA’s Advanced Multi-Mission Operations System (AMMOS), providing the funding.
+In 2014-2015 Eric Ferguson, Andrew Hall and Jonathan Castello have developed the initial set of JPL extensions to Cosmographia, with the Europa Clipper and Cassini projects, and NASA’s Advanced Multi-Mission Operations System (AMMOS), providing the funding.

 The initial User’s Guide and templates for preparing JSON files used to connect SPICE data to Cosmographia were prepared by JPL 2014-2015 summer students Michelle Park and Farhan Alam, with updates by Eric Ferguson, Boris Semenov, and Charles Acton of the NAIF Group at JPL.
 This User’s Guide website was prepared by JPL 2015 summer student Michelle Park, with updates by Boris Semenov and Charles Acton of the NAIF Group at JPL.